 With its unlimited overdubbing, we then engaged the reverse as well as the 1/2 time buttons and found ourselves in a sort of psychedelic experimental ground that brought out some unique ideas.

 With the two footswitches, we controlled the basic loop functions, including recording, overdubbing, undo, and redo.
-We also used the Loop button to access the three modes available and to go through the ten loop banks that we previously stored.
+We also used the Loop button to access the three modes available and to cycle through the 10 loop banks we previously stored.

-The only drawback to this EHX looper is that it does not feature USB connectivity, which is found on many other loop pedals.
+The only drawback to this EHX looper is that it does not feature USB connectivity, which is found on many other looper pedals.

 Fantastic sound quality and great looping capabilities as well as durability in a sturdy looper.